JSorngard/lambert_w/README.md

 The implementation uses conditional switches on the input value to select the appropriate subdomain, followed by either a square root (and possibly a division) or a logarithm.
-Then it performs a series of multiplications and additions using constants from a look-up table, and finishes the calculation with a division.
+Then it performs a series of additions and multiplications by constants from a look-up table, and finishes the calculation with a division.

 The crate provides two approximations of each branch, one with 50 bits of